 No matter how lonely you feel at first just know that homesickness will pass.
 Just like Fresher’s Flu and cystitis.
 You’ll make friends, you’ll get to know your surroundings and you’ll start to feel more like yourself.
 It’s the same at university as it is when you leave university and move into the ‘real world’.

 Money: And How to Spend It

-Money is there to be spent but it also there to keep you alive.
-Don’t spend it all at once is a phrase most of us heard at Christmas and on birthdays when our grandparents handed us a ten pound note.
+Money is there to be spent but it is also there to keep you alive.
+Don’t spend it all at once is a phrase most of us heard at Christmas and on birthdays when our grandparents handed us a ten-pound note.
 It was then used again when student loans came in.
-Now, I hear it mentally whenever I get a pay check.
+Now, I hear it mentally whenever I get a paycheck.

 This is one lesson I need to go over my notes for as I’m currently failing.

 As someone who has been contacted by the local council where her university was situated asking for back payments in council tax – 3 years later! – know that student houses are a scam.
 They are overpriced and cramped or super cheap and super illegal.
 My student house was run by a magistrate!
 Clearly, the worst magistrate ever because he was up to some massive tax fraud.